The Only Apartment Moving Checklist You’ll Ever Need

 Change Your Address for Credit Cards and Banks

 Remember when we said to hold off on changing your address for your credit cards and bank accounts?
 Now’s the time!
-You want to wait until later, since sometimes you need to verify this information to make a purchase or, if you lose a card, the new one will be sent to the address on file — which you won’t be living at just yet.
+Waiting until just a few days from move-in is smart, because sometimes you need to verify information to make a purchase.
+Or, if you lose a card, the new one will be sent to the address on file — and you won’t be living there just yet.

 Get Cash for Tips

-Don’t get stuck with no cash to tip your movers or moving help!
-Make sure you get out enough (or maybe a little more) a few days beforehand.
+Don’t get stuck without cash to tip your movers or moving helpers!
+Make sure you withdraw enough cash (or even a little more!) a few days before moving day

 Finish Packing